 If you’re moving to Ireland it’s much better to find an apartment when you’re already there.
 So where do you stay in the meantime?
-You’ll need at least 3 to 4 weeks, so we recommend going for an Airbnb.
+You’ll need at least 3 to 4 weeks, so I recommend going for an Airbnb.
 This way you’ll get more space and access to full apartment facilities.
 It also gives you a feel for what it’s like to live in the area.

 Ireland charges property taxes to the resident regardless of whether you rent or buy.
 These can vary depending on a number of factors, so make sure to check those before you settle on a place.
-It’s uncommon for rent to include utilities.
+It’s uncommon for monthly rent to include utilities.
 Landlords are legally required to keep a rent book in the property so you can keep track of rental payments.

 Home Short Term Rental in Ireland